Brisbane's best burgers

-Served out of a converted shipping container in the courtyard of the Brightside, Lucky Egg does fried chicken very very well.
+After starting in a converted shipping container in the courtyard of the Brightside, Lucky Egg did fried chicken so well that they now have a store front in the Valley Mall.
 Catering to daytime Valley pros and late night partygoers, the burgers, wings, and popcorn chicken taste even better with a cold beer and live music.
 On Tuesday burgers are half price.

 Go toe-to-toe with Sixteenth Round’s Texas-style classics.
 The regular cheeseburger is exactly what you’d expect but a one-two jab of smoothies and workout protein shakes are sure to keep you bouncing.
-The real knockout is the Ross’ Reuben, a Katz Deli homage.
+The real knockout is the Pork vs Mac.

 Spanish-inspired, for a change, Gerard’s Bar is a modern cocktail and wine bar with a slick European setting.
 The focus is on its large charcuterie and cheese situation, but the Blackmore Wagyu has gained cult status.
 It’s hand flamed behind the bar.
 There’s also a fried chicken option.